 10. You don’t have land.

-The last thing we want is for someone to buy our yurt, and then realize it wasn’t the right choice of structure for them.
+The last thing we want is for someone to buy our yurt house, and then realize it wasn’t the right choice of structure for them.
 We would rather not make that sale, and hope that this blog reaches you while you are contemplating your choices.
 Good luck!